dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 <code>Sign</code>
 </td></tr></table>

-represents a <code>Sign</code> block from the **Evertech Sandbox Lua API**.
+represents a <code>Sign</code> block.

-this block stores and renders arbitrary text content inside the game world.
+this block could store and render arbitrary text contents in the game world.

 ___